 Table 3-21.
 Labels

 SPL HP C/XL Equivalent A label is an identifier, followed by a colon, that prefixes a statement.
 Same as SPL.
 Can be declared in a LABEL declaration.
+Does not need to be declared.
 Can not be declared.
-Does not need to be declared.

 Switches